fluttered-book/fluttered-book.github.io/content/docs/install/mac/iphone/index.md

 flutter create ios_test --platforms=ios
 ```

-It will create the project in a subfolder of your current working directory.
+You will need to open the project in Xcode.
 You can either do it by opening op Xcode, then select "File"->"Open Folder" and
 browse to the location.
 Or from Terminal using: